markjustinimmanuel2018-svg/RTL-Coding-Foundations/README.md

--> This repository represents **Phase-1 (Cycle-1 of 3)** of my RTL learning journey, focused on mastering the fundamentals of synthesizable RTL design and verification.
+-> This repository represents **Phase-1 Cycle-1: RTL Coding Foundations** of my RTL learning journey, focused on mastering the fundamentals of synthesizable RTL design and verification.